preetisawant/cloud-foundry/monitoring.md

 ```
     ibmcloud plugin install container-service -r Bluemix
 ```

+### Customizing the Alertmanager configuration

+Alertmanager has a default [Alertmanager configuration](https://prometheus.io/docs/alerting/configuration/) file that defines the policies for handling, grouping, and notification routing of Alertmanager alerts.
+You can download the default configuration file and upload a custom configuration in the **Configuration** tab of the _Monitoring_ page.

 ### Access the Kubernetes cluster

 1. Log into your IBM Cloud account: